-Column Name Туре Content CLIENTID char(8) NOT NULL Specifies the name of the client ID that is used by IMS Connect.
-The default is 'null'.
-COMMITMODE char(1) NOT NULL It specifies the commit mode: 0 = the commit mode is $0$ ; 1 = the commit mode is 1 The default is "1".
+Column Name Туре Content COMMITMODE char(1) NOT NULL It specifies the commit mode: 0 = the commit mode is 0; 1 = the commit mode is 1 The default is "1".
 IMSDESTID char(8) NOT NULL Specifies the datastore names (IMS subsystem ID) 8 bytes.
 This parameter must be specified.
 LTERM char(8) NOT NULL Specifies the IMS LTERM override.
 The default is "blank".
 RACFGRPNAM char(8) NOT NULL Specifies the RACF group name.
 The default is "blank".
 You need to specify the RACF group name if you have set PGA_SECURITY_TYPE to PROGRAM.
 Refer to "PGA_SECURITY_TYPE" in Table B-1 "PGA Parameters on Gateway Using TCP/IP for IMS Connect" in the Oracle Procedural Gateway for APPC Installation and Configuration Guide.
-Refer to "TCP/IP Security Option SECURITY=PROGRAM" in Chapter 13 of the Oracle Procedural Gateway for APPC Installation and Configuration Guide to learn more about how to set the RACF userid and RACF password.
+Refer to "TCP/IP Security Option SECURITY=PROGRAM" in Chapter 11 of the Oracle Procedural Gateway for APPC Installation and Configuration Guide to learn more about how to set the RACF userid and RACF password.